Which place is cheaper, Warsaw or Athens?

 The spring brings many poeple to Athens as well as Warsaw.
 Many travelers come to Athens for the activities around the city and the natural beauty.
 Additionally, many visitors come to Warsaw in the spring for the activities around the city and the natural beauty.

 In the spring, Athens is much warmer than Warsaw.
-Typically, the spring temperatures in Athens in April are around 16°C (60°F), and Warsaw is about 9°C (47°F).
+Typically, the spring temperatures in Athens in April average around 16°C (60°F), and Warsaw averages at about 9°C (47°F).

 The sun comes out a lot this time of the year in Warsaw.
 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the spring, Athens often gets less sunshine than Warsaw.
 Athens gets 226 hours of sunny skies this time of year, while Warsaw receives 247 hours of full sun.